aevans27/Dungeons-and-Discord-FE/README.md

  - `rails db:{drop,create,migrate,seed}`
  - `rails server`
  - In your web browser, navigate to your local host `http://localhost:5000`
- Note: the localhost for this repo has been changed from the default 3000 to 5000
+ Note: the localhost for this repo has been changed from the default 3000 to 5000 in order to run this localhost and the Back End's localhost simultaneously.

 ## Project Description
+Tired of having to lug around a sheet of paper with all of characters attributes for your Dungeons and Dragons games?
+You get all the way to the Dungeon Master's lair and forgot your character sheet?
+Cry no longer, weary traveler, Dungeons and Discord is here!
+Utilizing Discord to log in to the app, users are able to create characters by naming the character and selecting a class.
+Once the character has been created, this character is stored for you, so you don't have to remember that pesky piece of paper again!
+Players can also utilize Discord's server creation so a DM can host a game over the voice channel and a session can happen from the comfort of your home, car, anywhere with stable connection to the internet!

 ## Features